Pacific Ledger

 0

-Emerging Markets ETFs
+🌏 Emerging Markets ETFs

-1. iShares Core MSCI Emerging Markets ETF (IEMG)
+iShares Core MSCI Emerging Markets ETF (IEMG)

 Issuer: BlackRock / iShares

-Expense Ratio: 0.09%
+Expense ratio: 0.09%

 Index: MSCI Emerging Markets Investable Market Index

-Top Countries: China, India, Taiwan, Brazil, South Korea
+Top countries: China, India, Taiwan, Brazil, South Korea

-Why I like it:
+Why I like it

 Very low cost

-Broad exposure (large + mid + small caps)
+Broad exposure (large, mid, and small caps)

-Strong liquidity & tracking accuracy
+Strong liquidity and tracking

-2. Vanguard FTSE Emerging Markets ETF (VWO)
+Vanguard FTSE Emerging Markets ETF (VWO)

-Expense Ratio: 0.08% (lowest in the group 💰)
+Expense ratio: 0.08% (lowest in the group)

 Index: FTSE Emerging Markets All Cap China A Inclusion Index

-Top Countries: China, India, Taiwan, Brazil
+Top countries: China, India, Taiwan, Brazil

-Why I like it:
+Why I like it

-Lower fee than IEMG
+Slightly lower fee than IEMG

 Excellent diversification

-Massive AUM and liquidity
+Massive scale and liquidity

-1. iShares MSCI United Kingdom ETF (EWU)
+iShares MSCI United Kingdom ETF (EWU)

 Issuer: BlackRock / iShares

-Expense Ratio: 0.50%
+Expense ratio: 0.50%

 Index: MSCI United Kingdom Index

-Oldest and most liquid U.K. ETF for U.S.-based investors
+Oldest and most liquid U.K. ETF

-Simple, direct exposure to London-listed companies
+Simple exposure to London-listed companies

-2. iShares MSCI Japan ETF (EWJ)
+iShares MSCI Japan ETF (EWJ)

 Issuer: iShares

-Expense Ratio: 0.50%
+Expense ratio: 0.50%

 Index: MSCI Japan Index